 The deaths in which the at-fault party is unknown is either because the incident was too old (2006 to 2010), too recent (2016-2017) or did not have enough information availble to establish fault.

-In incideneces in which the pedestrian was at fault, jay-walking was the most cited reason for the accident’s cause, with 18 incidences of pedestrians not using crosswalks, three relating to pedestrians who disobeyed traffic signals and one involving a pedestrian who stood in the middle of the road.
+In incidences in which the pedestrian was at fault, jay-walking was the most cited reason for the accident’s cause, with 18 incidences of pedestrians not using crosswalks, three relating to pedestrians who disobeyed traffic signals, and one involving a pedestrian who stood in the middle of the road.

 Impairment was also a frequent factor in most pedestrian deaths along Boulder Highway.